 The blood circulation is mechanically supported by a VAD.
 This means that the blood comes into contact with non-biological surfaces such as silicone or metal.
-The blood reacts to such contact as it does with an open wound: It coagulates, whereby the artificial surface is covered with a biological one.
+The blood reacts to such contact as it does with an open wound: it coagulates, whereby the artificial surface is covered with a biological film.
 In order to prevent this, the patient receives a medication-based anticoagulation therapy.
 The blood is analyzed at regular intervals in order to control whether the platelet inhibition is effective.

-Regular control of the EXCOR® blood pump and of the visible portion of the cannulae is equally important.
+Regular control of the EXCOR® blood pump and of the visible part of the cannulae is equally important.
 This control is conducted several times a day with the aid of a mirror and a flashlight.
-The blood-carrying portion of the blood pump can be inspected through the transparent polyurethane housing.
+The blood-carrying part of the blood pump can be inspected through the transparent polyurethane housing.
 If small fibrin deposits are observed during the pump control, the anticoagulation therapy is adjusted.
 If a thrombus-like formation is already present, the blood pump is replaced.

-The membrane, which alternates continuously between pump filling and pump emptying, can be easily identified through the also-transparent housing for the air side of the blood pump.
+The membrane, which alternates continuously between pump filling and pump emptying, can be easily identified through the also transparent housing for the air side of the blood pump.
 It is possible to tell, based on the membrane movement, whether the drive parameters have been optimally set or whether optimization is necessary.

 The EXCOR® VAD is a pneumatic ventricular assist device.
-A triple-layer membrane serves to delimit the blood and air sides of the blood pump.
+A triple-layer membrane serves to separate the blood and air sides of the blood pump.
 The membrane is curved and can be set in motion through alternating pressures.
 The pressures originate from a driving system and are channeled into the pump via a tube.
-If positive pressure is applied on the membrane, it displaces the blood out of the blood chamber and back into the patient's circulation.
-With a negative pull, the blood pump fills again with blood.
-Valves in the inflow and outflow stubs ensure that the blood can only circulate in one direction.
-The blood pumps differ in the size of their stroke volumes, i.e. the volume of blood displaced with each stroke.
-The pump rate setting determines how often the membrane moves in one minute.
-The rate should be chosen in such a way that the resulting blood flow meets the patient's requirements.

-"The filling and emptying pressures of Excor mobile adjust during operation in accordance with the changing hemodynamic conditions, within the limits specified by the hospital.
-Safety is of utmost importance, especially among outpatient VAD patients.
+The filling and emptying pressures of Excor mobil adjust during operation in accordance with the changing hemodynamic conditions, within the limits specified by the attending physician.
+Safety is of utmost importance, especially among VAD patients in outpatient care.
 Thanks to the system’s modular design, individual components can be replaced in cases of fault.